nescalas/northeast-scala-symposium/README.md

 * **Static resources**: Anything in [`src/main/resources/www`](src/main/resources/www) is served as a static resource.
-(That's why the favicon is in there.)
+That is, URL path `/foo.png` corresponds to file `src/main/resources/www/foo.png`, and `/www/js/nyc.js` corresponds to `src/main/resources/www/js/nyc.js`.
+(That's why the `favicon.ico` file is in `src/main/resources/www`.

 ### The 2016 Schedule